Welcome to today's edition of the Rush 24-7 podcast.

 Newsweek thinks they got teenagers reading their website.

-That's a triumph of emotion over commons.
+That's a triumph of emotion over common sense.

 Newsweek thinks teenagers are reading their website.

-Well, anyway, here's how it goes.
+Well, anyway, here's where Aristotle goes.

 Looks can compensate for a lack of brains and conscientiousness.

-Bay Watch proved that, by the way.
+Baywatch proved that, by the way.

-Put it more bluntly, teachers give good looking kids higher grades than they give homely kids, all other factors being equal, as numerous studies have found.
+Put it more bluntly, teachers give good-looking kids higher grades than they give homely kids, all other factors being equal, as numerous studies have found.

 The phenomenon is so well documented in science, it even has a name, the attractiveness effect.

-The effects of physical attractiveness, personality, and grooming on academic performance in Haskruel.
+And the sociologist at the University of Miami and colleagues who studied it, Michael French, the effects of physical attractiveness, personality, and grooming on academic performance in Haskruel.

-Being very well groomed is associated with a statistically significant GPA premium, they write, while grooming has the largest effect on GPA for male students, having a very attractive personality is most important for female students.
+While grooming has the largest effect on GPA for male students, having a very attractive personality is most important for female students.

 They throw personality in there.